XuZhang-XZ/Bridging-the-gap-between-GRACE-and-GRACE-FO-using-a-hydrological-model/README.md

 Here is the introduction to the header of reconstruction:

-TWSA: Terrestrial water storage anomalies reconstructed from the best model after linear correction
+TWSA: Terrestrial water storage anomalies reconstructed from the best model after linear correction (millimeter)

 lon: longitude (degree)